n0kk/ahud/README.md

 The chat can often obstruct various HUD elements when using different resolutions and aspect ratios.
 To use a different chat position, navigate to `resource\ui\`, delete or backup `basechat.res`, and replace it with any of the alternative positions included.

 ####Home Server button
-To use the Home Server button (located on the bottom right of the main menu) in conjunction with your favorite server, add `alias JoinHomeServer "connect x.x.x.x:xxxx"` in your `autoexec.cfg`.
+To use the Home Server button (the heart on the Main Menu) in conjunction with your favorite server, add `alias JoinHomeServer "connect x.x.x.x:xxxx"` in your `autoexec.cfg`.

 ##Support